saucelabs/sauce-docs/docs/testfairy/acct-mgmt/acct-settings.md

 You can integrate your TestFairy account with different services to customize and streamline your work processes.

-- Simple Mail Transfer Protocol (SMTP) and Gmail - See [SMTP and Gmail](/testfairy/integrations/smtp-gmail) for information about connecting your SMTP email server or Gmail account.
+- Simple Mail Transfer Protocol (SMTP) and Gmail - See SMTP and Gmail /testfairy/integrations/smtp-gmail for information about connecting your SMTP email server or Gmail account.
 This ensures you send the emails from the same account you used to register.

-- Slack - See [Slack](/testfairy/integrations/slack) for information about integrating your Slack account with TestFairy.
+- Slack - See Slack /testfairy/integrations/slack for information about integrating your Slack account with TestFairy.

-- Zendesk - See [ZenDesk](/testfairy/integrations/zendesk) for information about integrating your Zendesk account with TestFairy.
+- Zendesk - See ZenDesk /testfairy/integrations/zendesk for information about integrating your Zendesk account with TestFairy.

 - Webhooks - You can use TestFairy webhooks to connect to services.
-See [Microsoft Teams](/testfairy/integrations/ms-teams) for more information.
+See Microsoft Teams /testfairy/integrations/ms-teams for more information.

 <img src={useBaseUrl('img/testfairy/acct-settings-integrations.png')} alt="Integrations page" width="700"/>

 ## Email Templates

 TestFairy lets you customize the invitation emails it sends.
 This feature is available only if you use a custom email server.
-See [SMTP and Gmail](/testfairy/integrations/smtp-gmail) for more information.
+See SMTP and Gmail /testfairy/integrations/smtp-gmail for more information.

 The email is HTML based and can use custom tags.